DieterHolvoet/event-propagation-path/README.md

 # event-propagation-path
-Polyfill for the JavaScript Event path/composedPath property.
+Polyfill for the JavaScript Event path/composedPath property ([related Stack Overflow thread](http://stackoverflow.com/a/39245638/2637528))

 ## Usage
 Call the `propagationPath` method on any Event object.